 Having a good CMS (content management system) is key to successful signage.
 Running off any web browser, a CMS will allow a user to control what they want to appear on multiple screens.

-Whether you’re looking to manage a single screen in a reception, or have an entire network you need to keep updated, this tool makes it fast and simple to do so at the click of a button.
+Whether you’re looking to manage a single screen in a reception, or have an entire digital signage network you need to keep updated, this tool makes it fast and simple to do so at the click of a button.

 Benefits of a CMS include the ability to get access to an entire digital library, template creation for your signs and a split screen design which allows you to have different messages communicated at the same time.